cpacker/GraphZip/README.md

 # GraphZip

+GraphZip is a scalable method for mining interesting patterns in graph streams, based on the Lempel-Ziv class of compression algorithms.

 This repository contains a reference implementation of the GraphZip algorithm, written in Python.

 For more information, see our paper: